MODULE ONE: OVERVIEW OF THE NATIONAL POULTRY IMPROVEMENT PLAN

 SUPPORT FOR THE NPIP

 The NPIP is one of the most cost-effective disease control programs in the world.
 The efficiency of the program is remarkable in relation to the number of diseases that it controls nationwide.
-The commercial poultry industry absorbs the majority of the program's costs.
+In Indiana, the commercial poultry industry absorbs the majority of the program's costs.
+Commercial operations as well as backyard farmers are vital to the success of eliminating these diseases.
+The key to the program's success, however, is YOU!

 THE ADMINISTRATION OF THE NPIP